Castel Gandolfo from Rome: how to visit, tours, things to do...

 As early as 510 BC, the area saw the construction of many residences, including the magnificent Villa di Domiziano, which was used between 81 and 96.

-It was in July 1596 that Castel Gandolfo and Rocca Priora became the property of the Vatican, after Pope Clemens VIII took it from the Savelli family, who refused to pay their debts.
+It was in July 1596 that Castel Gandolfo and Rocca Priora became the property of the Vatican, once Pope Clemens VIII took it from the Savelli family, who refused to pay their debts.

 What will you see in the Castelli Romana area?

-Here is a summary of the best activities in the area:
+Here is a summary of the best things to do in the area:

 How to get to Castel Gandolfo from Rome